 In March 2021, FASB issued ASU 2021-03, Intangibles - Goodwill and Other (Topic 350): Accounting Alternative for Evaluating Triggering Events, which established an accounting alternative for private companies and not-for-profit entities to evaluate goodwill triggering events at their reporting date, whether the reporting period is an interim or annual period, instead of monitoring for triggering events within the reporting period.
 However, this flexibility does not extend to other entities.

-Entities not included within the scope of the ASU 2021-03 accounting alternative are not able to deem that the flexibility in exact triggering date extends to an entire annual reporting period (thus, it is not appropriate to conclude that impairment occurred in March but economic circumstances improved in the same year and goodwill recovered).
+Entities not included within the scope of the ASU 2021-03 accounting alternative are not able to deem that the flexibility in exact triggering date extends to an entire annual reporting period (thus, it is not appropriate to conclude that impairment occurred in March 2020 but economic circumstances improved in the same year and goodwill recovered).

 It’s also important to remember that assets like goodwill with fair value-based impairment tests cannot be recovered once impaired.
 In addition, impairment has not been limited to any certain industry or geographic location.
-From public company filings in Q2 of 2020, there were 309 impairments with over $100 billion of impairment expense recognized over numerous industries.
-The impact appears to be widespread.

 Get the help you need when it comes to trigger based impairment testing on goodwill.